hduhelp/org-stats/readme.md

 -   lxwzy with 29 lines removed!
 -   Cassuis with 14 lines removed!
 -   ninstein with 12 lines removed!
+-   NightFire0307 with 8 lines removed!
 -   MarleneJiang with 8 lines removed!
--   NightFire0307 with 8 lines removed!
 -   MoefulYe with 5 lines removed!
 -   misakichan with 4 lines removed!
 -   RedBowtie with 4 lines removed!
 -   1551gululu with 3 lines removed!
 -   GizmoOAO with 3 lines removed!
+-   Frequency-Melody with 2 lines removed!
 -   gopher-johns with 2 lines removed!
+-   HoraceHuang-ui with 2 lines removed!
 -   masterder with 2 lines removed!
--   HoraceHuang-ui with 2 lines removed!
--   Frequency-Melody with 2 lines removed!
 -   appleboy with 1 lines removed!
+-   copurxia with 0 lines removed!
+-   YuYoung32 with 0 lines removed!
+-   hf618 with 0 lines removed!
+-   sanLiR with 0 lines removed!
+-   bxttttt with 0 lines removed!
+-   AsakiRain with 0 lines removed!
 -   hoodies-gent with 0 lines removed!
--   violet-hekmatyar with 0 lines removed!
 -   zuoxinerdemao with 0 lines removed!
 -   frostheaven with 0 lines removed!
--   hf618 with 0 lines removed!
--   AsakiRain with 0 lines removed!
--   YuYoung32 with 0 lines removed!
+-   violet-hekmatyar with 0 lines removed!
 -   JIU10 with 0 lines removed!
--   copurxia with 0 lines removed!
--   sanLiR with 0 lines removed!
--   bxttttt with 0 lines removed!

 ## TOP10 in History

 ### Commits champions are:
 - 🏆 BillSJC with 4776 commits!
-- 🥈 FDKevin0 with 2862 commits!
+- 🥈 FDKevin0 with 2864 commits!
 - 🥉 laosb with 1771 commits!
 -   Moesang with 1473 commits!
 -   reyoung with 1402 commits!